artakhak/IoC.Configuration/docs/bindings-in-modules/native-modules.rst

 Type Bindings in 3-rd Party Container Modules
 =============================================

-Third party modules classes can be used to specify bindings.
+Third party module classes can be used to specify bindings.

-The module class should be a sub-class or an implementation of a type specified returned by property **IoC.Configuration.DiContainer.IDiManager.ModuleType** of **IoC.Configuration.DiContainer.IDiManager** object used to load the configuration.
+The module class should be a sub-class or an implementation of a type returned by property **Type ModuleType { get; }** of **IoC.Configuration.DiContainer.IDiManager** object used to load the configuration.

-To see of how **IoC.Configuration.DiContainer.IDiManager** type can be specified when loading the configuration, reference :doc:`../loading-ioc-configuration/loading-from-modules` (loading from modules) or :doc:`../xml-configuration-file/di-managers` (loading from configuration file).
+To see of how **IoC.Configuration.DiContainer.IDiManager** type can be specified when loading the configuration, reference :doc:`../loading-ioc-configuration/loading-from-modules` (loading from modules) or :doc:`../xml-configuration-file/specifying-di-manager` (loading from configuration file).

-Currently two implementations of **IoC.Configuration.DiContainer.IDiManager**:
+Currently two implementations of **IoC.Configuration.DiContainer.IDiManager** are available on **Nuget**:
     - **IoC.Configuration.Autofac.AutofacDiManager** available in Nuget package `IoC.Configuration.Autofac <https://www.nuget.org/packages/IoC.Configuration.Autofac>`_
     - **IoC.Configuration.Autofac.NinjectDiManager** available in Nuget package `IoC.Configuration.Ninject <https://www.nuget.org/packages/IoC.Configuration.Ninject>`_